 There is also the issue that one-person-one-vote is not the best model for something like Python.
-Again an example: the opinion of core developer Guido van Rossum should probably outweigh the opinion of core developer Jack Jansen.
+Again an example: in case of a split vote (or a vote sufficiently close to being split) the opinion of core developer Guido van Rossum should probably outweigh the opinion of core developer Jack Jansen.
 Trying to formalize this in a voting model is going to lead to a very complex model, that is going to be wrong on boundary cases anyway.
 The model presented here leaves deciding on such issues to the (hopefully sensible) council of elders.

-All decisions go through a PEP process (if it turns out that this pollutes the PEP namespace too much we create another namespace, such as Python Decision Proposal, with a very similar structure).
+All important decisions go through a PEP process.
 Each PEP has someone responsible for it, called the author here, but that does not have to be a single person, and it does not have to be the person that actually wrote the text.
 So for author you could also read champion or shepherd or something like that.

 The PEP author is responsible for organizing a vote on the PEP.
 This vote is public, i.e. the voters are identified and the results are known to all.
 Voting may be simple +1/0/-1, but might also be extended with +2/-2 with a very terse explanation why the voter feels very strong about the issue.
 Such an annotation would serve as an explanation to the Council of Elders.
 Voters are annotated with their community status (core developer, etc).

-The vote is clearly separated from the discussion, either by using a special mailing list or special subject, or a different technical method (such as a website vote.python.org where people have to log in so their community status can be automatically added, and their identity can be somewhat confirmed).
+The vote is clearly separated from the discussion, by using a well-defined Discourse category or tag, a special mailing list or a similar technical method (such as a website vote.python.org where people have to log in so their community status can be automatically added, and their identity can be somewhat confirmed).

 If the tentative decision is that the results do demonstrate enough support a fairly short waiting period starts (in the order of weeks).
 During this period anyone can appeal to the Council of Elders, but only on the grounds that the vote does not reflect a sufficient majority of the community.
 After the waiting period the council pronounces a final decision.
 The PEP is either accepted or, if the council is swayed by an appeal, goes back to the state where more support has to be demonstrated.